Headlabs/to-do/to-do.md

 - [ ] 23rd - Write the financing-needs.
 - [ ] 24th - Write the marketing-strategy.
 - [ ] 25th - Write the products-and-services.
 - [ ] 26th - Write the staff-and-management.
+- [ ] 26th - Josh: Write out your bio listing experience, accomplishments, short description of yourself, skills, etc.
 - [ ] 27th - Write the strategy-for-the-business.
 - [ ] 28th - ONGOING - Work on the [Startup Capital To Do](startup-capital-to-do.md)